 24. What role can tribal nations have in the implementation of the Buy-Back Program?

 The Department held seven tribal consultations in the summer and fall of 2011 that were open to tribal leaders, landowners, and the general public to provide an overview of the Cobell Settlement, introduce concepts for land consolidation, and solicit feedback from Indian Country on strategies that could be used to drive program performance.
-The criteria used to develop the Program’s schedule were discussed at these consultations and is a product of those discussions.
-The criteria were further outlined in the Program’s Initial Implementation Plan in December 2012.
+The factors used to develop the Program’s schedule were discussed at these consultations and is a product of those discussions.
+The factors were further outlined in the Program’s Initial Implementation Plan in December 2012.
 In an effort to seek feedback on this Plan from Indian Country, the Program held three additional tribal consultations in early 2013, which were open to tribal leaders, landowners and the general public.
 The Program has also held an annual Listening Session since 2014.
 The Program also considered tribal feedback as part of a strategy review period described in a Federal Register notice published in April 2017, which review resulted in updated polices and the current implementation schedule.
 Refer to the Strategy Review section of the 2017 Status Report for more information.

 The Buy-Back Program has engaged on a one-on-one basis with more than 80 tribes regarding the Program to discuss mapping information, answer questions, collaborate on implementation and tribal priorities, receive feedback on progress, and detail how the Department will further engage landowners.
 These discussions often covered scheduling, tribal acquisition priorities, strategies for utilizing purchase estimate amounts, and appraisal processes, among other topics.

 26. How much funding is available to a tribal nation through a cooperative agreement?